Outline of marketing: Actors and relationships

-Selling situations & relationships: Depending on the nature of the business operations, many different types of actors are involved in a variety of selling situations involving a variety of sales personnel, who perform varied sales roles.
-Sales activities involve many different types of customer relationships - from simple transactional exchange through to long-term, enduring customer relationships.
+Selling situations: Depending on the nature of the business operations, many different types of actors are involved in a variety of selling situations involving a variety of sales personnel, who perform varied sales roles.
+Sales activities involve many different types of customer relationships—from simple transactional exchange to long-term, enduring customer relationships.

-Needs, wants and demands
+Consumers

+Customer demand

 Marketers typically begin planning with a detailed understanding of customer needs and wants.

-A need is something required for a healthy life (e.g. food, water, shelter, emotional bonding); A want is a desire, wish or aspiration; When needs or wants are backed by purchasing power, they have the potential to become demands.
+A need is something required for a healthy life (e.g. food, water, shelter, emotional bonding).

+A want is a desire, wish or aspiration; when needs or wants are backed by purchasing power, they have the potential to become demands.